Bhat-Gurunandan/ajeeb-goa/markdown/chapter06.md

 Then came a major spate of migration of Goans, which gained momentum from the 19th century.
-The decaying economic situation in Goa, in the Estado da India, and the opportunities thrown up all over the world led to the migration of many aspiring people from the Christian community of Goa.
+The decaying economic situation in Goa, in the *Estado da India*, and the opportunities thrown up all over the world led to the migration of many aspiring people from the Christian community of Goa.
 This migration still continues.
 In the last three decades Goa’s educated Hindu population has also been migrating in a